a11yproject/a11yproject.com/_posts/2018-11-26-resize-text.md

 ## Can I zoom everything instead of resizing text only?

 Without going too deep into the Success Criterion, it does not require you to use text-only zoom.
-But I think it's still a good idea to make sure that pages work well with text-only zoom since some users may want only the text to be bigger.
+But I think it's still a good idea to make sure that pages work well with text-only zoom since some people may want only the text to be bigger.

 Practically speaking, I don't think many people know that text-only resizing is available.
 And that's assuming they're using a browser that supports it.
 I'd expect most folks that want larger text would use regular browser zooming more often than text-only zooming.